Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Introduction

 \subsubsection{Acknowledgements}

-I would like to thank Carlos Simpson for helpful discussions, especially concerning the likely generality for the results in \S \ref{nontrivsn}.
-I would also like to thank Tony Pantev for alerting me to \cite{RMHS}.
+I would like to thank Carlos Simpson for drawing my attention to the questions addressed in this paper, and for helpful discussions, especially concerning the likely generality for the results in \S \ref{nontrivsn}.
+I would also like to thank Jack Morava for suggesting that non-abelian mixed Hodge structures should be related to Archimedean $\Gamma$-factors, and Tony Pantev for alerting me to \cite{RMHS}.
+Finally, I would like to thank the anonymous referee who greatly simplified key proofs by suggesting I use the reduced bar construction, and made many other suggestions greatly improving the exposition.